killvi/LocalFulfilmentMdnsIssue/README.md

 ### Problem

 Currently, I try to trigger Identify request from a MDNS scan with a hub.
-But no Identify request is send.
+But no Identify request is sent.
 Although, when i worked in my previous office with many hubs and devices, MDNS scan successfully triggered Identify request.
-Today, I just work with one hub and no discovarable devices from MDSN scan, here, no Identify request is send anymore.
+Today, I just work with one hub and no discoverable devices from MDNS scan, here, no Identify request is sent anymore.

 ---

-### Environnement when it works
+### Environment  when it works

 | Packages               | Version       |
 | --------------------- |:-------------:|